 Unlike the many high-end products of today, when Tim Duncan entered the league, the collecting landscape was much more simple.
-Therefore, all of his rookie cards are very affordable and only the high-grades command significant prices.
+Therefore, the majority of his rookie cards are very affordable and only the high-grades command significant prices.
 However, there is still plenty of value to be found in 1997-98 Tim Duncan cards and that deals directly with the many parallels for his rookie cards.
-Those are noted below when available.

 With a large silver ball design dominating the background of the Bowman's Best rookie card, it is easy to miss Tim Duncan battling his Hall of Fame counterpart, Hakeem Olajuwon.
 Like many of the Duncan rookie cards, the parallels produce the highest values, including Refractors and Atomic Refractors.

 One of the most inexpensive Tim Duncan rookie card options, 1997-98 Collector's Choice keeps things simple with an image of Duncan working the post.

 A popular design for collectors, 1997-98 E-X2001 takes acetate and foil and makes it work very well.
 Rare Credentials Future (#/6) and Credentials Now (#/75) parallels bring this Tim Duncan rookie card to another level.

 1997-98 Finest Tim Duncan RC #101, #306 Silver, #325 Gold

 Although the design is a little cluttered, especially the base "Debuts" rookie card, 1997-98 Finest remains one of the top Tim Duncan rookie card options.
 Duncan has three cards in the primary set and they are broken down by tiers—Bronze, Silver and Gold.
 A variety of parallels, including Embossed, Refractors and Embossed Refractors, present even more choices.